TheRealBeef/Satisfactory-Resource-Roulette/README.md

   - Lower values results in higher diversity and randomness among nodes.
 - Individual options to group resources that are not grouped by default (E.g. Uranium, SAM, etc)
 ### Admin Options
-- Click to Update Nodes - Doesn't alter the seed value, but simply refreshes existing nodes and causes them to re-settle into the surrounding terrain.
+- Click to Reset Nodes - Doesn't alter the seed value, but simply refreshes existing nodes and causes them to re-settle into the surrounding terrain.
-  - This should be used in an existing save in order to ensure miners and nodes are properly centered.
-  - If the player previously re-rolled nodes in that save, there is an ~6% chance of causing lone nodes note in a group to change their type due to an error in my re-rolling logic.
-This is why I've made this update button optional.
+  - Due to bugfixes, this can alter node types and randomization settings.
 - Click to Prep Savegame for Mod Removal
   - If you intend to remove the mod from your savegame, click this button and then save the game to prevent CTD.
   - Removes all vanilla extractors from the modded nodes.
 The vanilla game doesn't have functionality to re-assign miners if the node changes.